microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 <h3>Common errors</h3>

 1. Authentication failed

+  **Check the users having proper permissions assigned.**

 2. Connection string not listed

-**to resolve the above errors you can choose following options**

-  1. Check the user connection string is available.

-  2. If the Azure SQL database connection string not validated please create a connection string in dataverse section of the power platform.
+ **Create the connection string in the Dataverse section of the Power PLatform admin center.**

+3. Error on connecting the Azure SQL database.

+  **Check the password given for the SQL database is taken from the github secrets SQL_PASSWORD configuration.**